ZonComGMZ/Seestar-File-Organizer/README.md

 ## Contributions & Modifications

-This repository is the **official upstream source** maintained by the original developer.
+This repository is the **OFFICIAL Upstream Source** maintained by the original developer.

 While the GPL allows forks and independent modifications, contributions,